rustyrussell/bolt12/javascript/README.md

 # BOLT12
-A library for decoding and verifying BOLT 12 offers, invoice_requests and invoices.
+A library for decoding and verifying BOLT 12 offers, invoice_requests and invoices and talking to the lightning node through websocket.

 # Installation
 ```npm install bolt12 ```